crgc/limitr/README.md

 * `X-RateLimit-Remaining`- the number of requests left for rate window.
 * `X-RateLimit-Reset`- the remaining window before the rate limit resets in UTC epoch milliseconds.

-When a client exceeds the rate limit for a given API endpoint, the limitr will interrupt the request and return an HTTP 429 [“Too Many Requests”](http://tools.ietf.org/html/rfc6585#section-4) response code.
+When a client exceeds the rate limit for a given API endpoint, limitr will interrupt the request and return an HTTP 429 [“Too Many Requests”](http://tools.ietf.org/html/rfc6585#section-4) response code.
 The body will contain the `message`.

 # License